wp-plugins/planso-forms/readme.txt

 == Upgrade Notice ==

 = 1.3.3 =
-Please update because of an error that caused you to be redirected to a wrong url aufter form saving and updateing
+Please update version 1.3.2 because of an error that causes you to be redirected to a wrong url after form saving and updating